gastaldi/quarkus-extension-catalog-service/README.md

 Platforms are a set of extensions of a specific version and MUST exist as a BOM.

-At this point, there is a simple extension registry specification file in YAML format (an example can be found in `playground\quarkus-extensions-repo.yaml`) that lists Maven coordinates of the existing platform BOMs as well as Maven coordinates of extensions that aren't appearing in any platform.
+At this point, there is a simple extension repository specification file in YAML format (an example can be found in `playground\quarkus-extensions-repo.yaml`) that lists Maven coordinates of the existing platform BOMs as well as Maven coordinates of extensions that aren't appearing in any platform.
-Theoretically, this kind of file could be exposed to the users and be defining the content of an extension registry (e.g. Quarkus community extension registry).
+Theoretically, this kind of file could be exposed to the users and be defining the content of an extension repository (e.g. Quarkus community extension repository).

-There is a registry builder (implemented in the `builder` module) that can parse the spec yaml file and build the corresponding object model that allows to perform all sorts of queries accross the registry, such as:
+There is a repository builder (implemented in the `builder` module) that can parse the spec yaml file and build the corresponding object model that allows to perform all sorts of queries accross the repository, such as:

-* which Quarkus Core versions are supported in the registry;
+* which Quarkus Core versions are supported in the repository;
 * which platforms are available;
 * which extensions are available.